Second victims’ symptoms and needs

 What can I do to make it better?

-Three potential paths were described – dropping out, surviving, and thriving -, representing different experiences and career outcomes to the healthcare workers.
+Three potential results were described – dropping out, surviving, and thriving -, representing different experiences and career outcomes to the healthcare workers.

 In another study4, second victim distress has been associated with absenteeism and turnover intentions.
 It was found that the organizational support may result in a decrease of second victim’s distress, mediating the relationships between distress-absenteeism and distress-turnover intentions.
 Thus, the healthcare organizations could have an important role in the outcomes of a second victim experience and should take care of the caregiver.